pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/messaging/nats/_index.md

 #### Creating and sending a message

 Once connected, we send a message to our NATS server via the send() method.
-This method accepts a correlation_id and a MessageEnvelope object as inputs.
-And, this last object requires a correlation_id, a message type, and the data being sent as inputs.
+This method accepts a context and a MessageEnvelope objects as inputs.
+And, this last object requires a context, a message type, and the data being sent as inputs.
 The code below exemplifies how to perform this task:

 {{< tabsection >}}
   {{< include "./__code4_node.md" >}}